 - .1 Provide adhesive certified by rubber athletic flooring manufacturer: PU 105 polyurethane adhesive.
 Refer to current guidelines on product mixing and use, as published by the Manufacturer.
-EP 55 epoxy adhesive may be used in areas that have not been specified for use with Mondo Everlay, and that will not be subject to impacts or dynamic loads such as bleachers. - .2 Edge protection strips: rubber with lip to extend under floor finish, with shoulder flush with top of adjacent flooring.
+EP 55 epoxy adhesive may be used in areas that have not been specified for use with Mondo Everlay, and that will not be subject to impacts or dynamic loads such as bleachers. - .1 Do not use caulking that emits strong odors, contains toxic chemicals, or is not certified as mould resistant in air handling units. - .2 When low toxicity caulks are not possible, confine usage to areas which off-gas to the exterior, are contained behind air barriers, or are applied several months before occupancy to maximize off-gas time. - .2 Edge protection strips: rubber with lip to extend under floor finish, with shoulder flush with top of adjacent flooring.
 Colours selected by Contract Administrator - .3 Subfloor filler and leveler: - .1 Cementitious underlayment, trowelable, non-shrink water-resistant, minimum compressive strength 4200 psi (29 MPa) after 28 day cure.
-Premix requiring only the addition of water. - .2 Use manufacturer's recommended primers on all surfaces to receive cementitious underlayment. - .3 Gypsum based products are not acceptable for sub-floor fillers and levelers. - .4 Acceptable material: Elsro Ardex K-55, Mapei Plani/Patch, EP Para-Patch System. - .4 Gameline paint products to be supplied and/or recommended/approved by rubber athletic flooring Manufacturer.
-Colours and gameline layout to be approved by Contract Administrator.
+Premix requiring only the addition of water. - .2 Use manufacturer's recommended primers on all surfaces to receive cementitious underlayment. - .3 Gypsum based products are not acceptable for sub-floor fillers and levelers. - .4 Acceptable material: Elsro Ardex K-55, Mapei Plani/Patch, EP Para-Patch System. - .4 Provide transition/reducing strips tapered to meet abutting materials. - .5 Provide threshold of thickness and width as shown on the drawings. - .6 Provide resilient edge strips of width shown on the drawings, of equal gauge to the flooring, homogeneous vinyl or rubber composition, tapered or bullnose edge, with color to match or contrast with the flooring, or as selected by the Contract Administrator from standard colors available. - .7 Provide metal edge strips of width shown on the drawings and of required thickness to protect exposed edges of the flooring.
+Provide units of maximum available length to minimize the number of joints.
+Use butt-type metal edge strips for concealed anchorage, or overlap-type metal edge strips for exposed anchorage.
+Unless otherwise shown, provide strips made of extruded aluminum with a mill finish.